Bahrain delays verdict in protest leaders' retrial

 "It looks like the regime can't bring itself to take the hard decisions when it comes to reform and reconciliation," said Brian Dooley, director of the Human Rights Defenders Program at U.S.-based group Human Rights First.

-The hearing was attended by a number of foreign diplomats, underlining how the outcome is expected to have a weighty impact on the evolution of the crisis in the Gulf Arab island state.
+The hearing was attended by a number of foreign diplomats, underlining how the outcome is expected to have a weighty impact on the evolution of the turmoil in the Gulf Arab island state.

-During the session, angry defendants chanted: "We sacrifice our soul and blood for you, Bahrain".
-Lawyers said the judge appeared angered by chanting inside the courtroom.
+After the postponement was announced, angry defendants chanted, "We sacrifice our soul and blood for you, Bahrain", visibly angering the judge, according to Jishi and other lawyers present in the courtroom.

-Analysts say the government - long dominated by the Sunni Al Khalifa family - is in a quandary over the case.
-The men have become popular heroes whose release they fear could reinvigorate the protest movement and demands for reform, centring on a parliament with full powers to legislate and form governments.

 Eight of the 20 men received life sentences, including rights activist Abdulhadi al-Khawaja and opposition leaders Hassan Mushaimaa and Abdulwahhab Hussein, who had called for turning the Gulf Arab monarchy into a republic.